-- 2.6 Minimum Vegetation Removal.
+2.6 Minimum Vegetation Removal.
 No native riparian vegetation shall be removed from the bank of the stream, except where authorized by CDFW.
-Permittee shall limit the disturbance or removal of native vegetation to the minimum necessary to achieve design guidelines and standards for the Authorized Activity.
+Permittee shall limit the disturbance or removal of native vegetation to the minimum necessary to

+- achieve design guidelines and standards for the Authorized Activity.
 Permittee shall take precautions to avoid damage to vegetation outside the work area. - 2.7 Vegetation Management.
 Permittee shall limit vegetation management (e.g., trimming, pruning, or limbing) and removal for the purpose of stream crossing or diversion infrastructure placement/maintenance to the use of hand tools.
 Vegetation management shall not include treatment with herbicides.

-Water Diversion
+Water Diversion and Facility Retrofit

 - 2.8 Maximum Diversion Rate.
 The maximum instantaneous diversion rate from the water intake shall not exceed three (3) gallons per minute (gpm) at any time. - 2.9 Bypass Flow.
 The Permittee shall pass 90% of the flow at all times to keep all aquatic species including fish and other aquatic life in good condition below the point of diversion. - 2.10 Seasonal Diversion Minimization.
-Permittee shall confine the period of diversion for cannabis cultivation to November 1 through March 31.
-From April 1 to October 31 Permittee shall divert no more than 150 gallons per day for domestic household use.
+No more than 150 gallons per day shall be diverted during the 2018 low flow season from April 15 to November 30.
 Water shall be diverted only if the Permittee can adhere to conditions 2.8 and 2.9 of this Agreement. - 2.11 Measurement of Diverted Flow.
-Permittee shall install and maintain an adequate measuring device(s) for measuring the instantaneous and cumulative rate of diversion.
+Permittee shall install and maintain an adequate measuring device for measuring the instantaneous and cumulative rate of diversion.
 This measurement shall begin as soon as this Agreement is signed by the Permittee.
 The device shall be installed within the flow of diverted water.
-The Permittee shall maintain records of diversion, and provide information including, but not limited to the following: - 2.12 A log including the date, time and quantity of water diverted from the stream. - 2.12.1 The amount of water used for cannabis cultivation separated out from the amount of water used for other irrigation purposes and other uses of water (e.g., domestic use or fire protection). - 2.12.2 Permittee shall make available for review at the request of the department the diversion records required by the State Water Resources Control Board (Board) in Attachment A to the Board's Cannabis Cultivation Policy (October 17, 2017), No. 84, pages 40-41 (see Cal.
+The Permittee shall maintain records of diversion, and provide information including, but not limited to the following: - 2.11.1 The daily and weekly diversion amounts. - 2.11.2 The amount of water used per day for cannabis cultivation separated out from the amount of water used for other irrigation purposes and other uses of water (e.g., domestic use or fire protection). - 2.11.3 Permittee shall make available for review at the request of the department the daily diversion records required by the State Water Resources Control Board (Board) in Attachment A to the Board's Cannabis Cultivation Policy (October 17, 2017), No. 84, pages 40-41 (see Cal.
 Code Regs., tit.
-23, § 2925). - 2.13 Water Management Plan.
+23, § 2925). - 2.12 Water Management Plan.
 The Permittee shall submit a Water Management Plan no later than sixty days from the time this Agreement is made final that describes how compliance will be achieved under this Agreement.
 The Water Management Plan shall include details on water storage, water conservation, or other relevant material to maintain water needs in coordination with forbearance and bypass flow requirements.
 The Water Management Plan shall include a brief narrative describing water use on the property, photographs to support the narrative, and water use calculations to ensure compliance with this Agreement.
 The Water Management Plan shall be submitted to CDFW at 619 Second Street, Eureka, CA 95501.